Royal Military Infirmary

-The Royal Military Infirmary (RMI) in Dublin was located at the southeastern edge of Phoenix Park (Páirc an Fhionnuisce), one of several former British military installations in the area.
+The Royal Military Infirmary (RMI) is a hospital in Dublin, on the southeastern edge of Phoenix Park (Páirc an Fhionnuisce), one of several former British military installations in the area.
 The hospital buildings are now part of the Irish Department of Defence's (An Roinn Cosanta) estate and currently houses Ireland's Office of the Director of Public Prosecutions (Oifig an Stiúrthóra Ionchúiseamh Poiblí - ODPP).
 The bulk of the British Army's medical services in Dublin were transferred from the RMI to a new hospital at Arbour Hill in Dublin in 1913.
 The Infirmary buildings are protected as they are nationally significant architecture.

 History

 The original RMI was designed by the English Architect James Gandon in the late Eighteenth Century.
-The executant architect for the building's construction was William Gibson, who did redesign some aspects of the building; the building's construction took place from 1786 to 1788.
+The executant architect for the building's construction was William Gibson, who redesigned some aspects of the building; the building's construction took place from 1786 to 1788.
 The original construction costs for the infirmary were recorded as £9000.
 Its design was seen as advanced and best in its class as a military hospital well after its inauguration.

 The Infirmary's role was to take sick soldiers who could not be adequately dealt with by regimental hospitals in the various barracks of the Dublin Garrison.
 Between 1824 and 1825 the Infirmary was reconfigured as a military general hospital.

-In 1806 the costs of the Infirmary and all other medical facilities in Ireland was costing the British Exchequer circa £15418.
+In 1806, the costs of the Infirmary and all other medical facilities in Ireland were costing the British Exchequer circa £15418.
 In 1835 soldier patients were expected to have some of their pay deducted to meet the running costs of the Infirmary.

-Census returns of 31 March 1901 and 2 April 1911 show that the Infirmary was operating as a general hospital for the British Military.
+The Infirmary was operating as a general hospital for the British Military during the 1900s and 1910s.
 However, the British Military had intended to close the hospital in 1911 on the completion of a new hospital which had been commenced in 1909 at Arbour Hill in Dublin.
-In 1910 the British Government had not decided on a purpose for the old hospital building In 1910 Lieutenant Colonel O Birt, was posted as the senior medical officer in charge of the Royal Military Infirmary.
+In 1910, the British Government had not decided on a purpose for the old hospital building In 1910, Lieutenant Colonel O Birt, was posted as the senior medical officer in charge of the Royal Military Infirmary.
 All proving that the Infirmary continued to function well beyond the date the British Government had anticipated.
 The Infirmary was certainly functioning as a hospital during World War 1.

-The RMI and all other British Military installations fell under the direct control of the Irish Free State (Saorstát Éireann) in 1922 and the Department of Defence becoming the managing entity of the old Infirmary site and that remains the case to the present day.
-In 2007 there was a proposal to renovate the original Gandon building and adjacent annex and construct a subterranean annex to provide new office space for the relocation of the ODPP.
+The RMI and all other British Military installations fell under the direct control of the Irish Free State (Saorstát Éireann) in 1922 and the Department of Defence became the managing entity of the old Infirmary site and that remains the case to the present day.
+In 2007, there was a proposal to renovate the original Gandon building and adjacent annexe and construct a subterranean annexe to provide new office space for the relocation of the ODPP.
 This project did not take place as originally conceived.